Looking after children and young people during the coronavirus (COVID-19) outbreak

 If you cannot answer all their questions or stop them from worrying, focus on listening to their feelings.
 This will help them feel supported.

 3. Limit news and conversation about COVID-19

-But blocking all news rarely helps, as children are likely to find things out from their friends or online.
-Turning off the TV or closing websites when children come into the room may increase their interest, and their imagination, too much.
+Blocking all news rarely helps, as children are likely to find things out from their friends or online.
+And turning off the TV or closing websites when children come into the room may increase their interest, and their imagination, too much.

 4. Keep close and regular contact

-Try to keep your children close to you or those who care for them, as they will need that closer contact now.
-If you are not living with your children or have to go away, for work or to hospital, keep regular contact by phone or video calls.
+If you are not living with your children or have to go away, for work or to hospital, stay in touch regularly by phone or video calls.

 If the children are part of a family that is separated, it's important for them to be supported in their contact with parents and other family members – even when the adults do not always get on.
-Make sure that you follow the current government guidelines on social distancing when you do meet.
+Make sure they have lots of opportunities to spend quality time with family members and carers.

 5. Create new routines